 The materials and presentations made available to you for educational purposes are copyrighted work.
 We ask you to observe the applicable copyright law.
 You may only use these copyrighted materials for the purposes of your studies.
 Any further use requires the explicit prior consent of the copyright holder.
 In particular, it is not permitted to record (recording on your own computer of either synchronous or asynchronous teaching units), share them with third parties, reproduce them publicly or use them for commercial purposes.

-International students from so-called third countries who are not staying in Germany during their studies are exempt from the obligation to have health insurance.
+International students from so-called third countries who are not staying in Germany during their studies in the summer semester 2020, winter semester 2020/21 and summer semester 2021 were exempt from the obligation to have health insurance.
 Third countries are all countries that do not belong to the European Economic Area (EEA, member states of the EU and Iceland, Liechtenstein and Norway).